laurabravopriegue/the-electionary/README.md

 ### Processing the transcripts

 Now that you have all the HTML downloaded, you can now do any processing from the local files, which will be much faster and will prevent unnecessary load on the host.
+You can now clone `master` if you like.
 As a starting point, try running `transcript-postprocessor.py`.
 This will produce a transcript for each candidate's speech in an individual debate in JSON format, located in the `debateScrape/debateScrape/transcripts` folder.